-The Company's corporate governance practices are guided by the Companies Act of South Africa, as amended, relevant sections of the JSE Listings Requirements, the Companies Memorandum of incorporation (MoI), the recommendations of the King Code on Corporate Governance for South Africa, 2016 (King IVTM).
+The Company's corporate governance practices are guided by the Companies Act No. 71 of 2008 (as amended), relevant sections of the JSE Listings Requirements, the Companies Memorandum of incorporation (MoI) and the recommendations of the King Code on Corporate Governance for South Africa, 2016 (King IV).

 The Board of Absa Group Limited (Group Board) sets the overarching governance principles to be upheld and practiced by all entities (related or inter-related) to assist in embedding good governance practices in the Group.
-As a consolidated entity, the Absa Group's Group Governance Framework has been adopted by the Board.
+The Absa Group's governance standards, described in the Group Governance Framework, were adopted by the Board during 2019.

-King IV is the main governance code for South African companies and as the Company has adopted the application of the Code on a proportionality basis (that is to the extent beneficial to the entity's governance).
-The Company's application of King IV is set out in the King IV application register, included on page 6 to 10 of these annual financial statements.
+King IV is the main governance code for South African companies.
+The Company has adopted the application of the Code on a proportional basis (to the extent beneficial to the entity's governance).
+The Company's application of King IV is set out in the King IV application register, included on page 6 of these annual financial statements.
 In addition to the Group's requirements, the Company is also required to apply King IV by the JSE Listings Requirements based on the proportionality principle.